 My career with global technology companies took me all over the developed world and gave me the opportunity to work with people from diverse cultures.
 That turned out to be the aspect of my profession I enjoyed most.

 My fiction–writing journey started in earnest almost ten years ago.
 One day my husband said to me, “Why don’t you write that novel you always talk about?”
 Which was funny because I don’t remember talking about writing a novel.

 Work was a little slow that summer and my right brain decided to assert itself.
 I signed up for a couple of college writing classes.

 Later, that same dear hubby showed me a paragraph in a history book about a World War II hero-turned-missionary and a nameless Japanese woman who pledged to assassinate him.
 The story perplexed me, then challenged and inspired me.

 I sensed the Lord’s calling to capture the truths in that story through a different lens so it could impact more people.

-That story became The Plum Blooms in Winter, my debut novel.
+That story became The Plum Blooms in Winter, my labor of love and debut novel.
 I’m currently working on a follow-on novel inspired by the Doolittle Raid, The Mulberry Leaf Whispers.